You've decided to build a metal building, which is an excellent choice.

 A construction site that hasn't been adequately prepared can turn into a nightmare really fast.

-You need to get all of the proper building permits, and you must be compliant with all of your local building codes.
+To begin the construction process, you need to get all the proper building permits and comply with all local building codes.

-• Ground shifts that compromise the strength of the steel building
+- Ground shifts that compromise the strength of the pre-engineered steel building

-• An inability to sell the property later, as lenders refuse loans on a non-compliant property
+- An inability to sell the property later, as lenders refuse loans on a non-compliant commercial building

 Can I do It Myself?

-The first thing you need to do is decide who is going to handle your site preparation.
+The first thing you need to do is decide who is going to handle site preparation for your metal structure.

 Some metal building customers choose to build their own buildings.

-For those that are confident enough in their ability to construct the metal building, they should be able to handle site prep as well.
+For those that are confident enough in their ability to construct the prefab metal building, they should be able to handle the prep for metal building as well.

-Just keep in mind that when you do it yourself, you are also entirely responsible for making sure you have the required permits and that everything is up to code.
+Just keep in mind that when you do it yourself, you are also entirely responsible for making sure all of the legal requirements are handled and all permits are up to code.

-For bigger projects, or if you simply want or need someone else to do the job for you, you should hire licensed contractors to prepare your job site.
+For bigger metal building construction projects, or if you simply want or need someone else to do the job site preparation for you, you should hire licensed contractors for proper site preparation.

-Hiring professionals that can handle the excavation of the land as well as lay a sturdy foundation will make it so much easier for you as the owner of the building.
+Hiring professionals that can handle the excavation of the land as well as lay a sturdy metal building foundation will make it so much easier for you as the owner of the building.

 Hiring a general contractor to manage the entire process will help you sleep even easier at night.